While It Burns (2024)

 19.2 x 63.3 x 23.6 | Carpet, Acrylic Sheet, Wooden tiles

-While it Burns is an extension from Uncomfortable Table, satirizing how people ignore the obvious problems right in front of them.
+"While it Burns" is an extension of "Uncomfortable Table", satirizing how people ignore obvious problems right in front of them.
 I laid a sheet of clear acrylic, cut in the shape of spreading flames, across the carpet.
-From a distance, the space looks normal, and a figure sits reading nonchalantly.
-I wanted to stage the feeling of, “Everyone can see this is bad, and still no one moves.”
-The clear acrylic “flames” represent the emergencies we publicly downplay — ecological collapse, harm, exploitation — until the damage becomes personal.
-It’s not about panic imagery; it’s about how calmly we stand next to risk and call it fine.
+From a distance, the space looks normal, and a figure sits reading as if nothing is wrong.
+I wanted to capture the feeling of, "Everyone can see this is bad, and still no one moves."
+The clear acrylic flames represent the emergencies we all downplay, like ecological collapse, harm, or exploitation, until the damage affects us directly.
+This work isn’t about panic.
+It’s about how calmly we stand next to danger and pretend everything is fine.

 Progress Images